216aditya4565/CAPM-Analysis/README.md

 # Data Description

-We will be extracting the list of companies that currently have their stocks up for trading from Wikipedia and log returns of stocks using Yahoo Finance API.
+I will be extracting the list of companies that currently have their stocks up for trading from Wikipedia and log returns of stocks using Yahoo Finance API.